georust/rinex/rinex-cli/README.md

 ```

 Command line arguments order does not matter for the application.
-(Input) `filepath` is the only mandatory argument, other flags are optional.
+`filepath` is the only mandatory argument, other flags are optional.

-Some arguments have an abbreviation:
+Major arguments have an abbreviation:

 ```bash
 cargo run --filepath /tmp/amel010.21g